brunodifranco/project-rossmann-sales/README.md

 </div>

 <p align="justify"> Both Linear Regression and Lasso Regression have worst performances in comparison to the simple Average Model.
-This shows a non linear behavior in our dataset, hence the use of more complex models, such as Random Forest, XGBoost and Light GBM. </p>
+This shows a nonlinear behavior in our dataset, hence the use of more complex models, such as Random Forest, XGBoost and Light GBM. </p>

 <p align="justify"> <b> The LGBM model was chosen for Hyperparameter Tuning, since it has the lowest RMSE.
 Even if we look into other metrics, such as MAPE (on which Random Forest has the best performance), LGBM would still be better to use, because it's much faster to train and tune </b>. </p>